58 Must-know English Adjectives (Plus 7 Adjective Types)

 For example, even though saying “That’s my” is incorrect, saying “That’s mine” is perfectly fine.

-Interrogative adjectives interrogate, meaning that they ask a question.
-These adjectives are always followed by a noun or a pronoun, and are used to form questions.
+These adjectives are always followed by a noun or a pronoun and are used to form questions.
 The interrogative adjectives are:

-- Which — Asks to make a choice between options.
+- Which — Asks to choose between options

 Which, what and whose are only considered adjectives if they’re immediately followed by a noun.
 The word which is an adjective in this sentence: “Which color is your favorite?”
 But not in this one: “Which is your favorite color?”